betatrek/BetatrekOnRails/README.md

 * Can user `rails s` instead of `rails s`
 * Sometimes it is required to restart the server or guard processes when modifying certain files
 * Generate new controllers with `rails g controller **Name** optional list of actions --no-test-framework` (i.e. rails g controller StaticPages home --no-test-framework)
+	* Convention is to use plural nouns for controllers
+* Generate new models with `rails g model **Name** optional list of attributes` (i.e. rails g model Rsvp email:string)
+	* Convention is to use singular nouns for models
+	* Don't forget to set attr_accessible to limit mass assignments
 * Generate new test specifications with `rails g integration_test **name**`
 * List currently defined routes with `rake routes`
+* When you migrate a database, use `annotate --position before` to add/update annotations in the corresponding model files